Kaş: Tourism

 The tourist industry is centered on the pleasant town of Kaş, but many other coastal towns and villages in the district have plenty of accommodation for visitors including Kalkan and Gelemiş.
 The district can be reached from both Antalya and Dalaman airports, as there is no airport in Kaş.

-Kaş itself is a quiet pleasant town with its turquoise blue sea and narrow streets scented with jasmine flowers.
-There are plenty of little guest houses, quiet cafes serving home cooking, or small bars to relax and listen to live music after a day's scuba diving.
+Kaş itself is a town with its turquoise blue sea and narrow streets scented with jasmine flowers.
 Kaş has an annual arts festival, jazz concerts in the Hellenistic theatre and the Kiln Under the Sea arts collective have held underwater ceramics exhibitions here.

 Kaş is one of the leading spots for scuba diving in Turkey.
 Its visited by beginners as well as advanced divers.
 There are more than 15 dive centers and diving schools, mostly located at the local port.
 They offer guided diving trips to the 50 dive spots in the vicinity.
 Diving in Kaş offers an array of fish and other sea creatures like octopus and sea turtles.

 Besides the biological diversity, Kaş offers a vast variety of underwater cultural heritage.
 Among various wreck sites, six artificial wrecks are worth visiting.
 These wrecks are submerged to create artificial reefs and touristic diving spots.
 There are two historically important wreck sites, an airplane from World War II and a cargo ship from the 1950s sunk near the small islands in the extremities of Kaş.
 One last important diving spot is the "Kaş Archaeopark Site", an experimental archaeology project conducted by the Underwater Research Society (Sualtı Araştırmaları Derneği-SAD) in 2006.
 In this scientific project, an interpretative reconstruction of the Uluburun wreck and its cargo is placed underwater.

-Outdoor sport activities attract the more adventurous visitors of Kas, especially small group holidays from Europe and independent travellers.
+Outdoor sport activities attract the more adventurous visitors of Kaş, especially small group holidays from Europe and independent travellers.
 Popular adventures include: